-Broxtowe 15 hectares

-Gedling 10 hectares

-Nottingham 12 hectares
+Broxtowe 15 hectares Gedling 10 hectares Nottingham 12 hectares

-- e) promoting significant new economic development as part of Sustainable Urban Extension at Top Wighay Farm (Gedling), and at the Boots site (Broxtowe and Nottingham City) which is part of a designated Enterprise Zone.
-Development of a lesser scale will be promoted within major development schemes to ensure a sustainable mix of uses, as set out in Development Plan Documents; - f) encouraging economic development associated with the universities, higher education establishments and the hospital campuses, (including their expansion) and allocating land specifically to meet the needs of high technology users; - g) encouraging economic development of an appropriate scale to diversify and support the rural economy; - h) appropriately managing existing employment sites and allocations to cater for the full range of employment uses by: - i) ensuring the allocations most attractive to the employment market remain available for employment uses; - ii) retaining good quality employment sites (including strategic employment areas) that are an important source of jobs, and sites that support less-skilled jobs in and near deprived areas, or have the potential to provide start up or grow-on space; and - iii) considering the release of sites that do not meet criteria (i) and (ii); and - i) working with partners and using planning obligations to provide appropriate employment and training opportunities to assist residents in accessing new jobs.
+- e) promoting significant new economic development as part of Sustainable Urban Extension at Top Wighay Farm (Gedling), land in the vicinity of the proposed HS2 station at Toton (Broxtowe) and at the Boots site (Broxtowe and Nottingham City) which is part of a designated Enterprise Zone.
+Development of a lesser scale will be promoted within major development schemes to ensure a sustainable mix of uses, as set out in Development Plan Documents; - f) encouraging economic development associated with the universities, higher education establishments and the hospital campuses, (including their expansion) and allocating land specifically to meet the needs of high technology users; - g) encouraging economic development of an appropriate scale to diversify and support the rural economy; - appropriately managing existing employment sites and allocations to cater for the full range of employment uses by: - ensuring the allocations most attractive to the employment market remain available for employment uses; - ii) retaining good quality employment sites (including strategic employment areas) that are an important source of jobs, and sites that support less-skilled jobs in and near deprived areas, or have the potential to provide start up or grow-on space; and - iii) considering the release of sites that do not meet criteria (i) and (ii); and - i) working with partners and using planning obligations to provide appropriate employment and training opportunities to assist residents in accessing new jobs.